thacherT1D/webdevstuff/JavaScript_Object_Model/Object_Oriented_Programming_in_JavaScript.desc.md

 By the end of this lesson, you will be able to:

-* Explain encapsulation as an object oriented concept
-* Explaing abstraction as an object oriented concept
+* Use the keywords `this` and `new` to create classes in javascript
 * Articulate the difference and benefits to adding methods to the prototype vs. the constructor in Javascript
+* Explain encapsulation, abstraction, inheritence as an object oriented concept

 ## What is Object-Oriented Programming?